 Features of Java

-A list of most important features of Java language is given below.
+A list of the most important features of the Java language is given below.

 Java is very easy to learn, and its syntax is simple, clean and easy to understand.
-According to Sun, Java language is a simple programming language because:
+According to Sun Microsystem, Java language is a simple programming language because:

 Java is an object-oriented programming language.
 Everything in Java is an object.
-Object-oriented means we organize our software as a combination of different types of objects that incorporates both data and behavior.
+Object-oriented means we organize our software as a combination of different types of objects that incorporate both data and behavior.

 Object-oriented programming (OOPs) is a methodology that simplifies software development and maintenance by providing some rules.